 The LLP maintains a written procedure for the speedy, diligent and impartial investigation of complaints, and for the referral of any relevant complaint to the Financial Ombudsman Service.
 Documentation can be provided on request to the registered office.

 Unpublished price-sensitive information: during the course of the LLP’s business activities in connection with the making, monitoring and realisation of investments held or dealt in on behalf of certain clients, there may be occasions when directors and employees of the LLP become aware of unpublished price sensitive information concerning listed securities.
 In the United Kingdom, the release of or acting upon unpublished price-sensitive information (insider dealing) is a criminal and civil offence and is strictly prohibited by law and by the LLP’s insider dealing policies.

 Commercially sensitive information: similarly, the LLP’s business activities may cause directors and employees of the LLP to become aware of information that could affect the commercial interests of certain third parties involved in a transaction.
 Where the LLP receives such confidential information under the terms of a confidentiality agreement, it has a duty to keep that information confidential.

 The LLP maintains records of actual and potential conflicts and the procedures in place to manage them in accordance with its regulatory obligations.

-In providing a set of principles through which the LLP intends to manage any potential conflicts of interest, we intend that this document should be for guidance only.
+We intend that this Important Information document should be for guidance only.
 Accordingly, this document is being provided (to the extent permitted by law) without liability, and in publishing this document the LLP makes no representation or warranty as to how it may act in connection with any particular situation or set of circumstances that may arise in relation to a conflict.
 This document is not intended to create third party rights or duties that would not already exist if the policy had not been made available, nor is it intended to form part of any contract between the LLP and any client.